VirtualPatientEngine/AIAgents4Pharma/docs/talk2biomodels/cases/Case_1.md

 </table>
 </details>

-**Q6:** Show only CRP-related species, as it is one of the clinically-relevant measurement for a successful treatment. <br>
+**Q:** Show only CRP-related species, as it is one of the clinically-relevant measurement for a successful treatment. <br>

 ```
 Plot only CRP-related species.